QA-Alam/Virtual-Facility-Coding-Challenge/README.md

     It also explains how to execute a simple test that will assert the title of a page.
     Currently the project has one test that will navigate to (https://www.binance.com/en) and verify the title matches Virtual Facility
-# Before pull-up project from Git-Hub, we need install some prerequisite tools in our local machine.
+# Before pull-up project from Git-Hub, we will need to be install some prerequisite tools in our local machine.

      Step 1: Download JDK
      Goto Java SE download site @ http://www.oracle.com/technetwork/java/javase/downloads/index.html.